 If you’re looking to transfer into the college from an off-campus institution, refer to our transfer admission requirements, including the general requirements for off-campus students.

 If you are ready to take the next step in pursuing your engineering dreams, come join us in the College of Engineering!

 Want to learn more about what it means to be a Badger Engineer?

 Attending a College of Engineering Prospective Student Presentation is a great way to start getting acclimated to campus.

-Prospective students and their guests are treated to a short presentation and question and answer session followed by a walking tour of Engineering campus.
-Many attendees choose to attend the campus tour before our presentation and take a housing tour afterwards.
+As a prospective student, you and your guests are treated to a short presentation and question-and-answer session followed by a walking tour of our engineering campus.
+You also can choose to attend the UW-Madison campus tour before our presentation and take a housing tour afterwards.
 Plan your visit today!

 If you’re not able to attend a prospective student presentation but would still like to explore our campus, download our self-guided walking tour.
 You’ll visit our buildings and learn more about some of the many world-changing things our engineering faculty, staff and students do every day.